probmods/chapters/generative-models.md

 (define bent-coin (bend fair-coin))

 (hist (repeat 100 bent-coin) "bent coin")
-"done"
 ~~~~
 Make sure you understand how the `bend` function works!
 Why are there an "extra" pair of parentheses outside each `make-coin` statement?

-Higher-order functions like `repeat`, `map`, `apply` (or `sum`) can be quite useful.
+Higher-order functions like `repeat`, `map`, and `apply` can be quite useful.
 Here we use them to visualize the number of heads we expect to see if we flip a weighted coin (weight = 0.8) 10 times.
 We'll repeat this experiment 1000 times and then use `hist` to visualize the results.
 Try varying the coin weight or the number of repetitions to see how the expected distribution changes.

 ~~~~
 (define make-coin (lambda (weight) (lambda () (flip weight))))